 - Arrange lodging for family and friends – Will you have family, friends or even clients visiting?
 Don’t waste billable hours arranging lodging and finding the best rates.
 Delegate those tasks to your Assistant and forget about it.

 - Prepare a press release – Don’t take this lightly and don’t abuse the power of a press release.
 It’s not enough to just blurt out how great your business is.
 Press releases are not intended to be a form of advertisement – but tying into current events, trends or recent studies just might get you media attention.
 If you’re a videographer, for instance, and a study was just released stating that video increases sales conversions by xx percent that’s an angle you can use that’s both timely and significant.

 - Buy stamps – You’ll have a lot of cards to send out year end, both personal and professional.
 Make sure you have enough stamps on hand.
 Your Assistant can purchase them for you and have them delivered to your home or office and the USPS only charges $1 for delivery.

 - Order shipping supplies – You do know that the United States Postal Service will deliver shipping supplies to your door, right?
 It’s true!

 - Prepare year-end newsletters/communications – Why not let your clientele know what’s coming in the new year?
-Or just thank them for their support in 2012.
+Or just thank them for their support last year.
 Client retention is just as important as marketing to new prospects.